 An important concept that is relevant to these several potential mechanisms (causes) of functional diseases is the concept of "visceral hypersensitivity".
 This concept states that diseases affecting the gastrointestinal organs (viscera) "sensitize" (alter the responsiveness of) the sensory nerves or the processing centers to sensations coming from the organ.
 According to this theory, a disease such as colitis (inflammation of the colon) can cause permanent changes in the sensitivity of the nerves or processing centers of the colon.
 As a result of this prior inflammation, normal stimuli are perceived (felt) as abnormal (for example, as being painful).
 Thus, a normal colonic contraction may be painful.
 It is not clear what prior diseases might lead to hypersensitivity in people, although infectious diseases (bacterial or viral) of the gastrointestinal tract are mentioned most often.
 Visceral hypersensitivity has been demonstrated clearly in animals and people.
 Its role in the common functional diseases, however, is unclear.

-Another potential cause of dyspepsia is bacterial overgrowth of the small intestine (small intestinal bacterial overgrowth or SIBO), although the frequency with which this condition causes dyspepsia has not been determined, and there is little research in the area.
-The relationship between overgrowth and dyspepsia needs to be pursued, however, since many of the symptoms of dyspepsia are also symptoms of bacterial overgrowth.
+Another potential cause of indigestion is bacterial overgrowth of the small intestine (small intestinal bacterial overgrowth or SIBO), although the frequency with which this condition causes indigestion has not been determined, and there is little research in the area.
+The relationship between overgrowth and indigestion needs to be pursued, however, since many of the symptoms of indigestion are also symptoms of bacterial overgrowth.
 Overgrowth can be diagnosed by hydrogen breath testing and is treated primarily with antibiotics.